mdn/content/files/en-us/web/api/window/open/index.md

     - `attributionsrc`

-      - : Indicates that you want the browser to send an {{httpheader("Attribution-Reporting-Eligible")}} header along with the `open()` request.
+      - : Indicates that you want the browser to send an {{httpheader("Attribution-Reporting-Eligible")}} header along with the `open()` call.
+This call must be made with [transient activation](/en-US/docs/Glossary/Transient_activation) (i.e. inside a user interaction event handle such as `click`), within five seconds of user interaction.
 On the server-side this is used to trigger sending an {{httpheader("Attribution-Reporting-Register-Source")}} header in the response to complete registration of an attribution source.
 See the [Attribution Reporting API](/en-US/docs/Web/API/Attribution_Reporting_API) for more details.

         > **Note:** `open()` calls cannot be used to register an attribution trigger.